monte-language/monte/docs/source/modules.rst

   with objects.
 Created from a module structure.

 package
-  A module composed from other modules.
+  A module structure composed from various module configurations.

 package script
   A source file run at link time that produces a module structure for